-Job interviews play a critical role in the hiring process, allowing employers the opportunity to identify the individual who possesses the best mix of knowledge, skills and abilities for the position available.
+Job interviews play a critical role in the hiring process, allowing employers the opportunity to find the individual who possesses the best mix of knowledge, skills and abilities for the position.

-- Ensure that your company’s application and interviewing procedures comply with the Americans with Disabilities Act (ADA), which prohibits asking disability-related questions before a job offer is made.
-However, federal contractors are required to request that applicants voluntarily identify a disability in order comply with regulations related to Section 503 of the Rehabilitation Act.
+- Ensure that your company’s application and interviewing procedures comply with the Americans with Disabilities Act (ADA), which prohibits asking disability-related questions before a job offer is made except in very specific circumstances.
+For example, federal contractors are required to request that applicants voluntarily identify a disability (via a standard form) in order to comply with regulations related to Section 503 of the Rehabilitation Act.
+Such invitations to self-identify may also be permissible when there is a voluntarily adopted affirmative action program to benefit individuals with disabilities.

-- Check that application forms, employment offices and interviewing locations are accessible to persons with a variety of disabilities.
+- Check that application forms, employment offices and interviewing locations are accessible to people with a variety of disabilities.

 - Inform applicants ahead of time if they will be required to take a test to demonstrate their ability to perform actual or simulated tasks.
 This allows applicants the time and opportunity to request a reasonable accommodation, such as a different format for a written test, if necessary.
 (Such tests are permitted under the ADA as long as they are uniformly given to all applicants.)

-- Provide the opportunity for all applicants to request reasonable accommodations to enable them to participate in the interview and be prepared to respond to these requests.
+- Provide the opportunity for all applicants to request reasonable accommodations so they can participate in the interview, and be prepared to respond to these requests.
 This should involve explaining the interview process ahead of time to allow applicants the opportunity to identify their needs.
 For example:

 - Applicants with visual impairments may request assistance in completing paper forms.